Gas to Methanol Plant Details

 • Clean Water: Essential for the methanol production process.

 G-Reformer® System: The G-Reformer® system is controlled via a custom-built control console developed by GWTI.
 This console enables remote monitoring and control, including monitoring natural gas input composition and initiating system shutdown if necessary.
-The G-Reformer® produces a mixture of hydrogen and carbon monoxide, known as SYNGAS, which is carefully monitored and controlled for subsequent stages of the GTM process.
+The G-Reformer® produces a mixture of 2 parts hydrogen and 1 part carbon monoxide, known as SYNGAS, which is carefully monitored and controlled for subsequent stages of the GTM process.

 GTL Process Overview:

-1. Initial Reforming Stage: The G-Reformer® begins by converting natural gas into a mixture of hydrogen, carbon dioxide, and carbon monoxide.
+1. Initial Reforming Stage: The G-Reformer® begins by converting natural gas into a mixture of hydrogen and carbon monoxide.
 This initial stage sets the foundation for the subsequent processes.

-3. Fischer-Tropsch (FT) Stage: Fischer-Tropsch (FT) Unit: The FT unit, using a catalyst identified by GWTI as suitable for methanol production, converts SYNGAS into methanol.
+3. Fischer-Tropsch (FT) Stage: Fischer-Tropsch (FT) Unit: Using a catalyst identified by GWTI as suitable for methanol production, the FT unit converts SYNGAS into methanol.
 This stage produces methanol and a small quantity of pure “tech-grade” water.
 The key objective is to convert natural gas into a transportable liquid fuel, with methanol’s market value significantly higher than natural gas.
 The methanol produced is highly pure, as it originates from natural gas rather than refined from oil.